Welcome to the Teen Services Page

 The Trevor Project is the world’s largest suicide prevention and crisis intervention organization for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) young people.
 Provides LGBTQ youth with 24/7 crisis counseling via phone, text, and chat.
 Text "START" to 678-678 , Call 1-866-488-7386, or chat with a professional on the website.
 Visit the website for more information.

 TrevorSpace is an affirming, online community for LGBTQ young people between the ages of 13-24 years old.
 With over 400,000 members across the globe, you can explore your identity, get advice, find support, and make friends in a moderated community intentionally designed for you.
 Visit the website for more information.

 Teen Volunteering at the Zula B. Wylie Public Library

-CLICK HERE to create your volunteer profile!
+CLICK HERE to log into your volunteer profile!

 Teen Volunteer Coordinator Contact: